FRCTeam238/PiScout/README.md

 # PiScout
+2025 - This branch deviates from the original premise by utilizing the code only as a visualization tool.
+Data will be collected using QRScout and the parsing code will evolve from parsing images to parsing CSVs exported from a Google sheet.

 Scouting system originally developed by FRC 2067 (2016) and continued by FRC 238 (2017)+.

 This software implements a "Scantron" style scouting system where information is collected by bubbling in paper forms which are then scanned in and processed by the software.
 Data is accessible via webpages on a local server with support for an additional remote server to make data accessible over the web.